Sandy Alderson: Return to the Athletics

 In January 2019, Alderson returned to the Oakland Athletics as senior advisor of baseball operations to general manager Billy Beane.
 He left the position after the 2020 season in order to return to the Mets front office.

 Return to the Mets

 In September 2020, new Mets owner Steve Cohen hired Alderson as team president after he was approved as majority owner by MLB.
-He replaced Saul Katz, who had served in that capacity since 1980.
+He replaced Saul Katz, who had had the role since 1980.
 In September 2022, it was announced he would step down as team president and move into a special advisory role.
-In February 2023, Alderson was officially no longer the president of the team.
+In February 2023, Alderson was officially no longer president.